Cuban Bread Recipe – Pan Cubano

 How To Make Cuban Bread

-Step 1: For any recipe that uses yeast, I recommend that you activate it first.
-If it doesn’t perform well, use fresh.
-If your yeast doesn’t become active, your bread will not rise and you will have wasted all of the other ingredients on a sub-standard loaf of bread.
+1. For any recipe that uses yeast, I recommend that you activate it first.
+If it doesnโt perform well, use fresh.
+If your yeast doesnโt become active, your bread will not rise, and you will have wasted all the other ingredients on a substandard loaf of bread.

 Using a small mixing bowl, activate the yeast by combining the yeast, sugar, and 1/4 cup of warm water.
 Let it sit for 5 or 10 minutes until foamy or bubbly.
 While waiting on the yeast, grease a large mixing bowl.

-Step 3: Sift the two flours together in a medium-sized bowl.
-Put the yeast mixture in the bowl of an electric mixer, fitted with the dough hook, and add the remaining warm water.
-Gradually add the melted lard alternating with the sifted flour into the yeast mixture.
+3. Sift the two flours together in a medium-sized bowl.
+Put the yeast mixture in the bowl of an electric mixer, fitted with the dough hook, and add the remaining warm water and the salt.
+Gradually add the melted and cooled lard, alternating with the sifted flour, into the yeast mixture.

 If you are mixing by hand, knead the bread for 8 to 10 minutes.
 Shape the dough into a ball and put it in the greased bowl, turning it until the dough is coated on all sides.